The Infamous Lionfish

 Lionfish are believed to have been accidentally introduced into the Caribbean Sea in the 90s.
 They were first spotted off the coast of Belize in 2008.
 Since then they have grown considerably in population and are now endangering the health of the Belize Barrier Reef.
 They are indiscriminate feeders and will eat almost anything.
 They spawn rapidly and are resistant to disease, plus they have no native predators.
 All this combined is a recipe for disaster when it comes to the natural balancing of the Belize coastal ecosystem.

 With no underwater predators, the lionfish reigns supreme.
-This however is not good news for local fishing communities that depend of the health of the reef for their livelihood.
+This, however, is not good news for local fishing communities that depend on the health of the reef for their livelihood.
 It further affects Belize as a whole in that because growing lionfish populations can reduce populations of commercially viable fish like grouper and snapper.
 Further, degradation of the reef can have a negative impact on the Belize tourism market, which is a major industry in this small country.

 So what can be done?